avikj/Name-NationalOrigin-Classifier/README.md

 # Name Ethnicity Classifier

 Humans are often able to accurately predict someone's ethnicity based on their last name, even if they have not seen it before.
-For example, one can predict that "Kang" is more likely to be a Chinese last name than a Japanese one, while "Kobayashi" seems characteristically Japanese.
+For example, one can predict that "Yang" is more likely to be a Chinese last name than a Japanese one, while "Kobayashi" seems characteristically Japanese.

 I used a recurrent neural network with TensorFlow in Python to train a model to do this automatically.
 The model achieved **97% accuracy** in classifying names as Chinese pr Japanese names, 87% accuracy in classifying names as Chinese, Japanese, or Vietnamese, and 79% accuracy in classifying names as Chinese, Japanese, Vietnamese, or Korean.